conda/conda/docs/source/building/meta-yaml.rst

 specified, then you will not get the normal top-level build for this recipe without explicitly defining a subpackage for it.
 This is an alternative to the existing behavior, not an addition to it.
 See the :ref:`implicit_metapackages` section below for more information.
+Each output may have its own version and requirements.
+Additionally, subpackages may impose downstream pinning similarly to `Pin downstream`_ to help keep your packages aligned.

 Specifying files to include in output